What antenna and equipment will be needed to obtain good quality rural TV reception at your location?

 Choose a TV antenna for rural weak signal areas.

 The antenna must have sufficient signal gain to capture the signal and hold it.
+There are very few antennas on the market that are truly designed for rural TV reception.

 For rural weak signal area reception we always recommend the HD Stacker antenna >.
 No antenna on the market offers better performance when receiving weak rural TV signals.
+If you live in a rural America like me, you'll like the HD Stacker antenna.

 Mast mounted preamplifiers improve TV reception.